In October 2015, Sayid* and his family were at their home in Idlib, Syria, when an attack of heavy bombing changed their lives forever.

 The United Nations estimates that more than 20,000 children have been killed or injured in Syria’s eight-year civil war.
 Since the conflict broke out in 2011, it has claimed more than 400,000 lives and forced an estimated 11 million people to flee their homes, resulting in the largest mass displacement of people since the Second World War.

 “I knew we had to leave, or we’d all die,” says Sayid.
 “We left Syria that day and spent three months recovering in a public hospital in Turkey, where we were referred to Relief International’s center.”

 For the past five years, Turkey has hosted the world’s largest number of refugees.
 More than 3.6 million Syrians have sought safe haven there.

 Relief International has been working to provide mental and physical healthcare to Syrians affected by the conflict since 2013.
 We operate 11 centers across Turkey, and our teams supported over 30,450 people in 2018.

 In a simple yet functional building located just over a mile from the border with Syria, we support a health center through our local partner, the National Syrian Project for Prosthetic Limbs (NSPPL).
 The center specializes in providing prosthetic limbs and physical therapy to Syrians with disabilities.
 We see ten patients a day at our physical rehabilitation center, fitting an average of forty new limbs per month.
 Most of our staff are Syrian, and some are even former patients.

-Here, Rima receives new leg braces and physiotherapy, allowing her to stand up temporarily.
+Here, Malika receives new leg braces and physiotherapy, allowing her to stand up temporarily.
 She also receives a new wheelchair and her father learns how to best care for her needs.
-Rima is now six.
+Malika is now six.
 She is making good progress, and has started to attend school.

 “Thanks to Relief International, my daughter is starting to smile again.
 I can see her health starting to improve with the physical therapy sessions she receives here,” says Sayid.